Envirometrix/PredictiveSoilMapping/docs/Soil_organic_carbon.md

 (\#eq:ocd)
 \end{equation}

 While OCS is a summary measure of SOC, always associated with a specific depth interval, OCD is a relative measure of soil organic carbon distribution and can be associated with any support size i.e. to an arbitrary depth.
 In principle, OCD (kg/m$^3$) is strongly correlated with ORC (g/kg) as indicated in the figure below.
 However, depending on soil mineralogy and coarse fragment content, OCD can be lower or higher than what the smoothed line indicates (notice the range of values around the smoothed line is relatively wide).
-It is important to understand, however, that, as long as ORC, BLD and CRF are known, one can convert the values from ORC to OCD and OCS and vice versa, without loosing any information about the soil organic carbon stock.
+It is important to understand, however, that, as long as ORC, BLD and CRF are known, one can convert the values from ORC to OCD and OCS and *vice versa*, without loosing any information about the soil organic carbon stock.

 <div class="figure" style="text-align: center">
 <img src="figures/rplot_soilcarbon_density_vs_orc.png" alt="Correlation between soil organic carbon density and soil organic carbon content (displayed on a log-scale) created using a global compilations of soil profile data [@Batjes2017ESSD].
 Values 1, 2, 3, 4, 5 and 6 in the plot (log scale) correspond to values 2, 6, 19, 54, 147 and 402.
 Note that for ORC &gt;12%, the OCD line flattens, which means that, organic carbon density practically stops to increase with the increase of ORC content." width="55%" />